mist64/cbmbus_doc/7 JiffyDOS.md

 * TED (C16, C116, Plus/4): a host implementation running at 1.77 MHz
 * 1541: the device reference implementation at 1 MHz.
 All other JiffyDOS-supported drives run at 1 MHz or 2 MHz and are assumed to have the same timing.

-The specification timing contains the minimal hold times that are compatible with these implementations.
+The following reverse-engineered timing tables contain the minimal hold times that are compatible with these implementations.

 ## Timing Tables

 The following tables summarize the complete timing data of the three protocols.

+The "type" column can have the following contents:

-* "trigger" means that one peer is waiting for the other one in a tight loop.
+* "trigger": in this step, one peer is **waiting** for the other one in a tight loop.
-* "sample" means that one peer reads the wire(s) at a specific time.
+* "sample": in this step, one peer reads the wire(s) once, at a specific time.
+* "-": the active peer clears a line; the passive peer does not care

+The "timing" column contains a start point or start range, and an optional duration:

 * All numbers are in microseconds (µs).
-* The "-" (minus) character means that an event needs to happen, or that a duration needs to start in a certain time range
+* The "-" (minus) character means the event happens or starts in this range
-* The "~" (tilda) characters means that the the wire state needs to be held, or a loop needs to last for a certain time.
-No number after it means: until it is changed in some later step. a number after "+" (plus) is the duration.
+* The "~" (tilda) characters means that the state will be held, or a loop needs to last for a certain time.
+If no number follows, this means: until it is changed in some later step.
+If there is a number after "+" (plus), it is the duration.

 Examples:
-* In S2 ("Controller: *Go*"), "4-∞~" means that the controller has send the *Go* signal no earlier than 4 µs after the previous step, but may delay it indefinitely.
-A new device implementation must be able to react to this 4 µs after the previous step.
+* In S2 ("Controller: *Go*"), "4-∞~" means: The controller sets the wire contents between 4 µs and infinity after the previous step, and hold the state it until a later step changes it.
-* In S3 ("Controller: 1st pair of bits"), "13~+7" means that the controller will have put the data on the wires no later than 13 µs after the previous step and no shorter than for 7 µs.
+* In S3 ("Controller: 1st pair of bits"), "13~+7" means: The controller set the wire contents 13 µs after the previous step, and hold it for 7 µs.

+means that the controller will have put the data on the wires no later than 13 µs after the previous step and no shorter than for 7 µs.
 The device can read it at any point within this range.

 ### Send